sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 memory allocator that is flexible enough to support allocations like this.

 Indeed, I was curious why it was required for a structure to have an alignment equal to the alignment of its largest members.
-I failed to find anything in the standard about this, and the only online resources I could find claimed that it was to allow successive members in an array of structures to be aligned.
+I failed to find anything in the standard about this, and most online resources I could find claimed that it was to allow successive members in an array of structures to be aligned.

 - [(StackOverflow) Is the `alignof` of a struct always the maximum `alignof` of its constituents?](https://stackoverflow.com/questions/46009715/is-the-alignof-of-a-struct-always-the-maximum-alignof-of-its-constituents)